 Safe Passage by Charles Youel gives us the bike-rider’s-eye view of the intersection of 12th St N and Linden Ave W where Alex Wolf was killed by the driver of a semi-trailer on November 20, 2019, an intersection which “is a living Venn diagram of all the worst and most cynical ideas in urban transportation infrastructure and planning.”
 After a tour of the issues in this location for people riding bikes, the broader point is made: “If your only experience with traffic is from the perspective of traveling inside a vehicle, you take being seen, being given space and feeling safe for granted, even in the most hectic situations.
 Those assumptions don’t apply to people on bikes or on foot – especially in intersections like this one.”

-Following a Strib editorial making recommendations to bolster safety for light rail passengers (after reporting on increases in crime on light rail trains), Nicole Salica writes their own take with Big Ideas to Bolster Car-Commuter Safety highlighting the risks involved in car-storage sites – both ramps and street-level – and suggesting some legislative fixes.
+Following a Strib editorial making recommendations to bolster safety for light rail passengers (after reporting on increases in crime on light rail trains), Pine Salica writes their own take with Big Ideas to Bolster Car-Commuter Safety highlighting the risks involved in car-storage sites – both ramps and street-level – and suggesting some legislative fixes.
 “Nobody is tracking the number of assaults that take place at car storage sites, probably because they’re so ubiquitous.”

 Adopt a Shelter! urges Alex Tsatsoulis.
 Metro Transit has more than 960 transit shelters and relies on transit users to report problems; “they also have an Adopt-a-Shelter program, which encourages local residents, businesses, and other groups to “adopt” the shelter they frequent or are near, and regularly monitor its condition.”
 Alex reports rapid responses from Metro Transit when notifies of problems and gives an overview of how the adoption process works.